billwear/maas-docs/resource-pools-831.md

 * [How do I add a VM host to a resource pool?](/t/resource-pools/831#heading--add-a-vm-host-to-a-resource-pool)
 * [How do I remove a VM host from a resource pool?](/t/resource-pools/831#heading--removing-a-vm-host-from-a-resource-pool)

-Administrators can manage resource pools on the Machines page in the [Web UI](/t/web-ui/782), under the Resource pools tab.
+Administrators can manage resource pools on the Machines page in the web UI, under the Resource pools tab.
 Also note that all MAAS installations have a resource pool named "default."
 MAAS automatically adds new machines to the default resource pool.

 <h2 id="heading--add-a-resource-pool">Add a resource pool</h2>